We enable teachers and students,

 Rene Boardman, HVRHS Agriscience Instructor

-The 21st Century Fund for HVRHS was extremely proud to sponsor the 2023 Housatonic Musical Theatre Society (HMTS) production of Mean Girls High School edition by Tina Fey and Jeff Richmond.
-This was the first HMTS show that was only five years from its original Broadway debut, had a ten-piece orchestra, and was directed and produced by HVRHS faculty – Christiane Olson and Thomas Krupa.
+The 21st Century Fund for HVRHS was extremely proud to sponsor the 2024 Housatonic Musical Theatre Society (HMTS) production of Disney’s Beauty and the Beast.
+The production was directed and produced by HVRHS faculty members, Christiane Olson and Thomas Krupa.

 Griffin Tomaino, Class of 2022